 In most cases, if you withdraw funds from a Traditional IRA before reaching age 59½, you will have to pay both income tax and a 10% penalty on any amount withdrawn.
 There are a few exceptions to this rule, which could waive the penalty.
 These include using the money to pay for qualified higher education expenses.

-Required Minimum Distributions (RMDs) are withdrawals that the federal government requires you to take annually from Traditional IRAs after you reach age 70½.
+Required Minimum Distributions (RMDs) are withdrawals that the federal government requires you to take annually from Traditional IRAs.
+RMDs are triggered by your attainment of age 72 if you were born on or after 7/1/1949 (70½ if you were born before that date).
 You can always withdraw more than the minimum amount from your IRA in any given year, but if you withdraw less than the required minimum, you will be subject to a federal penalty.

 This material is meant to educate and not to provide legal, tax, accounting or investment advice.
 PNC Investments and its affiliates and vendors do not provide legal, tax or accounting advice.